port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/installations/multi_account.md

 1. `organizationRoleArn` - Which represents the root-account's role-assuming delegation role
 2. `accountReadRoleName` - Which represents the name of the roles spread in all the accounts we want to assume-role to

+These should be provided when [installing the integration](./installation.md/#multiple-account-support) if you want to enable multiple account support.